xuqiongkai/xuqiongkai.github.io/index.md

 *Email: qiongkai.xu[at]mq.edu.au*

 ### Latest News
++ [Jun, 2024] We are grateful for multiple internal and external fundings!
+Opportunities will soon be available for PhD candidates, and Postdoctoral fellows.
+We look forward to collaborating with talented and enthusiastic individuals on challenges related to AI safety!
 + [May, 2024] Two papers on "*Embedding-as-a-Service Watermarking*" and "*LLM backdoor defense*" are accepted to ACL!
 + [May, 2024] We are grateful to the support from ***Gemma Academic Program Google Cloud Platform Credit Award***!
 + [Apr, 2024] Our paper: **"SEEP: Training Dynamics Grounds Latent Representation Search for Mitigating Backdoor Poisoning Attacks"** is accepted to Transaction of ACL (TACL)!
 Congrats to Xuanli and all co-authors!